 Having four children, I can attest that assembling a crib is never a breeze, but some are easier than others.

 During setup, there were a few instances where I wish pieces would have been labeled to eliminate confusion and wasted time.
-For example, I accidentally installed a portion of the railing upside down and didn’t realize my mistake until I was closer to completion, and then had to redo a good amount of the progress.
+For example, I accidentally installed a portion of the railing upside down and didn’t realize my mistake until I was closer to completion, and then I had to redo a good amount of the progress.
 A simple “This side up” sticker would have helped me out!

-This crib converts from the mini version (0-6 months) to the standard crib (up to 18 months) to the open toddler bed (from 1.5-5 years).
+The bed conversion kit transforms the Stokke Sleepi from the mini version (0-6 months) to the standard crib (up to 18 months) to the open toddler bed (from 1.5-5 years).
 The openness of the third stage fosters freedom and independence in little ones while still providing that safe, comfortable place they’re accustomed to sleeping in each night.

 Knowing my son has what he needs in terms of sleeping arrangements for the next four years—and that the hard part of assembling the product is behind me—provides a bit of relief on my end.